julianser/hred-latent-piecewise/README.md

    e) Compute performance using activity- and entity-based metrics.
       Follow the instructions given here: https://github.com/julianser/Ubuntu-Multiresolution-Tools.

-Following these steps takes some time.
-Therefore, we have also made available the pretrained models and precomputed model responses on the test set.
+Following all steps to reproduce the results requires a few weeks time and, depending on your setup, may also require changing your Theano configuraiton and the state file.
+Therefore, we have also made available the trained models and the generated model responses on the test set.

-You can find the pretrained models here:
+You can find the trained models here: https://drive.google.com/open?id=0B06gib_77EnxaDg2VkV1N1huUjg.

-You can find the precomputed model responses in this repository inside "TestSet_BeamSearch_Outputs/".
+You can find the model responses generated using beam search in this repository inside "TestSet_BeamSearch_Outputs/".

 ### Datasets